sirupsen/vim-execrus/README.md

 ```

 The new option here is `condition`.
 The current file name must match this
-string, otherwise it is simply ignored for this plugin.
+string, otherwise this plugin is simply ignored.

 Since a Gemfile also has the `ruby` filetype there would normally be a conflict.
 Conflicts are resolved by the priority system.
 In this case, `Ruby Gemfile` has